kamaleshv44/ai-based-real-time-surveillance/README.md

 - Deployed on Jetson Nano with live CCTV input
 - Optimized processing pipeline resulting in **~35% improvement in inference efficiency**
 - Designed for low-latency edge alerts
+- Achieved real-time inference on Jetson Nano with live CCTV input (~12–18 FPS at 720p resolution).

 ---